 In the world of server-side JavaScript, which I had the chance to meet in Apiary where I currently work, the golden standard is Mocha.
 The feature-rich in their claim means that even the assert library needs to be installed separately.
 Okay, now seriously.
 Killer features of Mocha look like this:

-• It runs all tests and if I type .only in code of my tests, I can run just that particular test,
+- It runs all tests and if I type

-• it allows usage of glob patterns to select which tests I want to run,
+in code of my tests, I can run just that particular test, - it allows usage of glob patterns to select which tests I want to run,

-• it allows me to grep through descriptions of tests (if the grep matches more descriptions, all of them get ran),
+- it allows me to grep through descriptions of tests (if the grep matches more descriptions, all of them get ran),

-• wannabe-BDD approach, which composes of describe and it,
+- wannabe-BDD approach, which composes of

-• if test fails, it's sometimes hard to even realize in which file the problem happened,
+(because Mocha currently has no concept of a shared behaviour...), - if test fails, it's sometimes hard to even realize in which file the problem happened,

-• docs are just a bit less terrible than those of Mongoose,
+- docs are just a bit less terrible than those of Mongoose,

-• it's able to print test results in colors, using unicode character ✔️, which is very cool,
+- it's able to print test results in colors, using unicode character ✔️, which is very cool,

 Just to give an idea, what are pytest killer features: